rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 ## Running the Linters as Pre-commit Hooks

-To run the above mentioned linters as pre-commit hooks, you need to customize the configuation in the `.pre-commit-config.yaml` file.
-However, there are a few minor issues that needs to be taken care of.
+To run the above mentioned linters as pre-commit hooks, you need to add them to the configuation in the `.pre-commit-config.yaml` file.
+However, there are a few minor issues that need to be taken care of.

 * The default line length of `black` formatter is 88 (you should embrace that) but both `flake8` and `isort` cap the line at 79 characters.
-This conflict causes the hook to fail.
+This conflict causes the hooks to fail.

-* Black and isort format the imports differently
+* `Black` and `isort` format the imports differently

 * `Flake8` can be overly strict at times.
-You'll want to ignore basic errors like unused imports, spacing issues etc. However since your IDE/ editor also points out these issues, you should solve these manually.
-So, we need to configure flake8 to ignore some minor errors.
+You'll want to ignore basic errors like unused imports, spacing issues etc. However since your IDE/ editor also points out these issues, you should solve them manually.
+So, you will need to configure flake8 to ignore some minor errors.

 The following one is an example of how you can use `isort`, `black`, `flake8` linters without raising any conflicts.